UoB-HPC/SimEng/docs/sphinx/user/building_simeng.rst

 We recommend using the `Ninja <https://ninja-build.org/>`_ build system for faster builds, especially if not using pre-built LLVM libraries.
 After installation, it can be enabled through the addition of the ``-GNinja`` flag in the above CMake build command.

-3. Once configured, use ``cmake --build build`` or whichever generator you have selected for CMake to build.
-Append the ``-j{Num_Cores}`` flag to build in parallel, keep in mind that building LLVM like this usually has very high (1.5GB per core) memory requirements.
+1. Once configured, use ``cmake --build build`` or whichever generator you have selected for CMake to build.
+Append the ``-j{Num_Cores}`` flag to build in parallel, keep in mind that building without a linked external LLVM library usually has very high (1.5GB per core) memory requirements.

-4. (Optional) Run ``cmake --build build --target test`` to run the SimEng regression tests and unit tests.
+2. (Optional) Run ``cmake --build build --target test`` to run the SimEng regression tests and unit tests.
 Please report any test failures as `a GitHub issue <https://github.com/UoB-HPC/SimEng/issues>`_.

-5. Finally, run ``cmake --build build --target install`` to install SimEng to the directory specified with CMake.
+3. Finally, run ``cmake --build build --target install`` to install SimEng to the directory specified with CMake.

 ..
 Docker
 .. ------